Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Parse CSV
 -------------------

-Parses a CSV file into an array of objects with properties in Microsoft Flow.
+Parses a CSV file into an array of objects with properties in Power Automate (Microsoft Flow).
-Review `How to read a CSV file in Microsoft Flow and bulk generate documents <https://plumsail.com/docs/documents/v1.x/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.html>`_ article for more information.
+Review `How to read a CSV file in Power Automate (Microsoft Flow) and bulk generate documents <https://plumsail.com/docs/documents/v1.x/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.html>`_ article for more information.

 .. rubric:: Output Parameters